Mosteiro de Santa Maria de Seiça, 12th-century Cistercian monastery in Paião, Portugal.

 The monastery served as a spiritual center where monks lived and prayed together according to strict rules.
 Its presence shaped the religious life and customs of the surrounding community for centuries.

 After closing as a monastery in 1834, the building was used as a rice processing facility from 1911 to 1976.
-This unexpected secondary use shaped the site for several decades of its history.
+Traces of this industrial phase can still be noticed in parts of the structure today.

 The community of curious travelers